 Franck Mallet - MUSIKZEN

-Naysayers might argue that pianists have enough original Rachmaninoff in the catalogue to satisfy and, consequently, dispraise the pillaging of song repertoire for the sake of yet more piano music.
+Naysayers might argue that pianists have enough original Rachmaninoff in the catalog to satisfy and, consequently, dispraise the pillaging of song repertoire for the sake of yet more piano music.
 The rest of us are just grateful that Wild did what he did, creating felicitous versions of several Rachmaninoff songs.
-Indeed, the Russian master himself made arrangements of at least two of his own songs for solo piano, offering them as encores in recitals.
-And so Wild – and Forte – remain in safe (and inspired) company."
+Indeed, the Russian master himself made arrangements of at least two of his own songs for solo piano, offering them as still in recitals.
+And so Wild - and Forte - remain in safe (and inspired) company. "

 Adam Sherkin - THE WHOLE NOTE

 "The pianist plays with all these technical and stylistic acrobatics with a breathtaking freedom of tone and the smirk of an insolent virtuosity.
 A recording remarkable both for the high class of the interpretations, and for the very polished finish of the technique. instrumental. "